ben-the-boy/car-dealer-inventory-app/README.md

 <h2>License</h2>

-The gem is available as open source under the terms of the MIT License.
+The app is available as open source under the terms of the <a href="https://opensource.org/licenses/MIT">MIT License</a>.